Los Gatos (band): History

-The group was started in the wake of an earlier band Los Gatos Salvajes, who had shared two the same members, in 1967.
-They recorded their first two singles "Ayer Nomás" and A-side "La Balsa", which turned into an unpredicted large scale hit in the Argentine winter of 67, selling over 200,000 copies, leading to their full-length debut later that year.
-The following year they went on tour around the Southern Cone, and then released their 3rd album Seremos Amigos, permeating psychedelic rock during the height of that subgenre of rock.
+The group was started in the wake of an earlier band Los Gatos Salvajes, in 1967.
+The groups shared two the same members, Nebbia and Toth.
+They recorded their debut single "La balsa" / "Ayer nomás" in June 1967.
+Released on July 3 1967, La balsa became an unexpected hit, selling over 200,000 copies and leading to their full-length debut later that year.
+The following year they went on tour around the Southern Cone, and then released their 3rd album Seremos amigos (1968), permeating psychedelic rock during its height.

-The band's next effort after a short break-up, 1969's Beat N°1, featured the addition to the group of Pappo.
-His rocking blues style with Litto Nebbia's more classical melodic approach at times made the album uneven, but also created quite dazzling passages of music that can be considered one of the earliest recordings of progressive rock anywhere in the world, previewing the rise of the genre around the world in the 1970s.
+The band's next effort after a short hiatus, Beat N°1 (1969), featured the addition to the group of Pappo.
+His rocking blues style with Litto Nebbia's more classical melodic approach at times made the album uneven, but also created quite dazzling passages of music that can be considered one of the earliest recordings of progressive rock, previewing the rise of the genre in the 1970s.

-In 1970, Los Gatos released their final major album.
+In 1970, Los Gatos released their final studio album.
 Originally called Rock de la mujer podrida (literally "Rotten woman's rock"), the band was forced to change the name of the release by government censorship to Rock de la mujer perdida ("Lost woman's rock").
 A harder rocking album with Pappo's fingerprints all over, it would be Los Gatos's last.
 Later that year Pappo left the band to form his own heavy blues-rock group Pappo's Blues.
-Los Gatos disbanded after a last batch of concerts, with Litto Nebbia kicking off his solo career.
+Los Gatos disbanded after a last batch of concerts, with Nebbia kicking off his solo career.

+They later embarked on a reunion tour in 2007, releasing a live album from it.